• Skip to primary navigation

 First, she showed me the two places that the kids were using for their toys - the family room and the living room.
 We organized the family room and removed anything that she didn't want in there.
 The kids took some of the toys in that room from the playroom.
 The other misplaced items were from her husband, who temporarily brought the things into the family room.

 We then started working on the actual playroom.
-We brought all the items that were not supposed to be in the family room into this room.
-We repurposed the existing bins shown in the image above to minimize cost on supplies.
+Then, we brought all the items that were not supposed to be in the family room into this room.
+We repurposed the existing bins shown in the image above to minimize the cost of supplies.

-"Have a Plan B and a Plan C when donating your items!" ~ Sabrina Quairoli
+"Have a Plan B and a Plan C when donating/selling your items!" ~ Sabrina Quairoli

 Have a Plan B and a Plan C when donating your items! ~ Sabrina Quairoli